 The Regulator is responsible for leading the ongoing development of an efficient, competitive, and viable CTP Insurance industry in South Australia.

 On the South Australian CTP Insurance Regulator's website you can find out what CTP Insurance is and details about premiums.
-On this website you'll also be able to find out how to make a claim and copies of the claim forms
+On this website you'll also be able to find out how to make a claim and copies of the claim forms and other CTP Insurance resources from the Regulator.

 At SGIC, we are committed to working with you to meet your needs and resolve your claim in a timely and fair manner in accordance with the law under the Regulator rules.